Introduction

 `_ for the encryption of

 permanent disks.
-This tools is provided as standard by Linux
+This tool is provided as standard by Linux

 distributions and can easily be installed with the package manager